MiguelRossi/Yoga/README.md

 ## Strategy
 This app assumes the endpoint will always return a non-nullable id and it is not handling cases where a field is missing in the UI, only when mapping for avoiding a crash.

-## Things to Fix
-- Coil tests throw fake success results so, they have been marked with a TODO()

 ## The wishlist
 - Snapshot testing